solomon-lam/solomon-lam.github.io/_posts/2025-02-16-Winter-school-in-Rome.md

 ## Winter school in Rome: Quantum Markov Semigroups in Non-equilibrium Statistical Physics

-This is the collections of summary in the winter school in Rome in 2025.
+This is the collection of summary in the winter school in Rome in 2025.

 Speaker: Eric Carlen